jedrichards/angularjs-handbook/README.md

 Angular provides are large library of useful directives as part of the core framework, in addition you can define more application specific custom directives yourself.

-Directive markers can be placed in HTML using a number of methods (comments, tag names, classes and attributes).
-The recommended approach however is to use attributes in the dash delimited format `ng-<directive-name>`.
+> Note: Directive markers can be placed in HTML using a number of methods (comments, tag names, classes and attributes).
+The recommended approach however is to use attributes in a dash delimited format.

 ### Simple core directive examples